 All the factors are robust to model specification.
-Note that if the financial management efficiency (F) factor is positively correlated with GDP, for the original inverse indicator of bank liquid reserves/assets ratio the relationship between these variables and growth is negative, which means that the lower is the ratio of high liquidity reserves the higher is GDP in the countries.
-Thus, in growth acceleration context allocation of the financial sources in long-term projects is more preferable than the high liquidity of the banking sector.
+Note that for the indicators of bank liquid reserves/assets ratio (F) the relationship between these variables and growth needs to be interpreted with some care.
+Thus the negative coefficients here mean that the lower is the ratio of high liquidity reserves the higher is GDP in the countries.
+Thus, the F included in the regression actually is the inverse of the financial sources in long-term projects.
+Moreover, the impact of institutional factors on growth can be observed in Figure 1.